 In some cultures child rearing is a shared responsibility between relatives and members of the community.
 Adults may bring to this country children for whom they have cared for most of their lives, but who may be unrelated or "distantly" related.

-An adult whose own immigration status is unresolved cannot apply for a Child Arrangements Order to secure a child for whom he/she is caring.
+An adult whose own immigration status is unresolved cannot apply for a Child Arrangements Order to secure a child for whom they are is caring.

 Children whose parents' whereabouts are not known have no access to their parents for consent when making important choices about their life.
 Children who do not have someone with parental responsibility caring for them can still attend school, and schools should be pragmatic in allowing the carer to make most decisions normally made by the parent.